 WHAT YOU NEED TO KNOW:

 Bipolar disorder is a long-term chemical imbalance that causes rapid changes in mood and behavior.
 High moods are called mania.
 Low moods are called depression.
 Sometimes you will feel manic and sometimes you will feel depressed.
-You can have mania and depression at the same time.
+You can have alternating episodes of mania and depression.
 This is called a mixed bipolar state.

 Manage bipolar disorder:

-Watch for things that may trigger bipolar disorder symptoms, such as stress.
+Watch for triggers of bipolar disorder symptoms, such as stress.
 Learn new ways to relax, such as deep breathing, to manage your stress.
 Tell someone if you feel a manic or depressive period might be coming on.
 Ask a friend or family member to help watch you for bipolar symptoms.
 Work to develop skills that will help you manage bipolar disorder.
 You may need to make lifestyle changes.
-Ask your primary healthcare provider or psychiatrist for resources.
+Ask your healthcare provider or psychiatrist for resources.

 For support and more information: